MustardCoinOfficial/MustardCoin/README.md

 6. Update the following in `run.bat`:
    - Match the `rpcpassword` to your config
    - Replace the MTC address with one from your MustardCoin wallet
-7. Save the file and double-click `run.bat` to begin mining!
+7. Save the file and double-click `mustardcoin-qt.exe` to begin mining!

 > **Note:** If you see an error about the node not connecting, make sure the node is running and wait a few seconds.